 There is very limited information on the actual costs of SEAs - it tends to be a confidential matter.
-But the cost will vary due to the length of the process and the complexity of the chosen design: from as little as US\$ 20,000 - \$50,000 (e.g., for a rapid, desk-based SEA) to US\$1 - 2 million (for a full SEA of a complex PPP over say an entire year).
+But the cost will vary due to the length of the process and the complexity of the chosen design: from as little as US\$ 20,000 - \$50,000 (e.g., for a rapid, desk-based SEA) to US\$1 - 2 million (for a full SEA of a complex PPP over say an entire year or longer).
 Comprehensive SEAs typically average US\$ 500,000 to US\$ 700,000.
 Contingency reserves are very important as SEAs often require additional or unforeseen tasks to be undertaken.
-They should be budgeted for - at least 10-15% of overall budget.
+They should be budgeted for - at least 10-15% of overall SEA budget.
 Additional costs may be foreseen for any follow-up activity to the SEA to evaluate the effectiveness of its implementation.
 It is particularly important to ensure that costs for a fully inclusive and transparent stakeholder consultation process are included.

-A study for the European Commission on the costs and benefits of EIA indicated that introducing SEA to regional and local land-use planning usually increased planning costs by 5 to 10%.
+A study for the European Commission on the costs and benefits of EIA indicated that introducing SEA to regional and local land-use planning usually increased planning costs by 5 to 10%12. and these costs are marginal in comparison with the costs of the implementation of plans or programmes (i.e., financing all activities and projects proposed by the planning document).
 It also found examples of good SEAs that increased planning costs by less than 5%, but the costs depend on the amount and detail of alternatives elaborated and the extent of their assessment.

 A study by Therivel and Walsh (2005) on the first year of application of the European SEA Directive in the United Kingdom surveyed 201 authorities that had conducted SEAs.
 It concluded that most SEAs required approximately 70-80 person days to complete (roughly half for scoping and half for the environmental report).
+According to the Netherlands Commission for Environmental Assessment, experience shows that small municipal SEAs can be carried out in as little as 30 working days; medium-scale SEAs require 50 - 100 working days; while more complex large-scale SEAs require between 150 - 300 working days depending on the amount of information to be processed13.